shoroshko/testPrj/README.md

 # testPrj
-test project for  testing new posibolilities of angular
+test project for  testing new posibilities of angular